Mode mixing and losses in misaligned microcavities: Theory summary

 In order to parameterise the mirror shapes for comparison, Gaussian-shaped mirrors have a depth profile

 taken, by convention, to have a value of zero at the centre of the depression and take more positive values towards the edges of the mirrors, where $x$, $y$ are transverse coordinates on the mirror surface, $D$ is the depth of the depression, and $w_e$ is the $1/e$-waist of the Gaussian profile.
 The central radius of curvature of such a mirror is $R_c = w_e^2/2D$.
-The mode mixing matrices of the Gaussian-shaped mirrors are calculated as detailed in~\cite{Hughes:23_1}.
+The mode mixing matrices of the Gaussian-shaped mirrors can be calculated through numerical integration, but for this investigation are calculated through the techniques detailed in~\cite{Hughes:23_1}.

 The spherical cap mirrors are assumed to have constant curvature inside of their nominal diameter $D_M$, and be completely non-reflective outside of that diameter.
 The spherical cap mirror matrices are calculated by numerical integration of the overlap elements over the reflective region.